daniel-vera-g/project-guidelines/docs/git/branching-model/branching-model.md

 > We consider origin/develop to be the main branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.
 Some would call this the “integration branch”.
 This is where any automatic nightly builds are built from.

-* When code in the development branch is stable and ready to release, all of the changes should be merged back into master somehow and then tagged with a release number.
+* When code in the development branch is stable and ready to release, all of the changes should be merged back into master somehow and then tagged with a release number(See release branch).

 ### Feature branches